newdigit-git/oxygen-prediction/README.md

   </a>
 </p>

-## What is oxygen-prediction?
+## What is Newdigit oxygen prediction?

-**oxygen-prediction** is an enterprise-grade **real-time monitoring and analytics platform** for smart oxygen regulators and energy management systems in healthcare facilities.
-It ingests continuous telemetry from IoT devices, performs predictive depletion analytics, correlates climate data with health surge patterns, optimizes production planning, and provides clinical outcome feedback loops—all with **privacy-first**, fully local processing and **no external dependencies**.
+It is an enterprise grade real time monitoring and analytics platform for smart oxygen regulators and energy management systems in healthcare facilities.
+It ingests continuous telemetry from IoT devices, performs predictive depletion analytics, correlates climate data with health surge patterns, optimizes production planning, and provides clinical outcome feedback loops all with **privacy first**, fully local processing and **no external dependencies**.

 The physical smart regulator on the cylinder doesn't do any complex math locally; it simply transmits basic, anonymized metrics, specifically raw cylinder  pressure drop and real-time flow velocity over a low-power cellular network.
 <p align="center">